eddy-geek/TIL/202203-wayland.md

 * ✅ KWin Custom shortcuts can input text

-* ❌ Tools like xmodmap don't work with Wayland.
+* 🕱 Tools like xmodmap, xbindkeys don't work with Wayland, but feature-set is arguably covered by the above.

 * ⏳ Mouse-sharing support between devices or VMs: coming soon?
 See [barrier#109](https://github.com/debauchee/barrier/issues/109#issuecomment-1049479068)